gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Computing the View and Projection Matrices for Each Eye

-Okay, we enabled foveation, created our `LayerRenderer` that holds the textures we will render to, and have vertex amplification enabled.
+Okay, we created our `LayerRenderer` that holds the textures we will render to, enabled foveation, and have vertex amplification enabled.
 Next we need to compute the correct view and projection matrices **for each eye** to use during rendering.
-If you have done computer graphics work or used a game engine like Unity, you know that over there we create a virtual camera that sits somewhere in our 3D world, is oriented to point at a specific direction, has a specific field of view, a certain aspect ratio, a near and a far plane and so on.
+If you have done computer graphics work or used a game engine like Unity, you know that usually we create a virtual camera that sits somewhere in our 3D world, is oriented at a specific direction, has a specific field of view, a certain aspect ratio, a near and a far plane and other attributes.
 We use the view and projection matrix of the camera to transform a vertex's 3D position in our game world to clip space, which in turn is is further transformed by the GPU to finally end up in device screen space coordinates.

-When rendering to a 2D screen, it is up to us, as programmers, to construct this virtual camera and decide what values all of these properties will have.
+When rendering to a non-VR screen, it is up to us, as programmers, to construct this virtual camera and decide what values all of these properties will have.
 Since our rendered objects' positions are ultimately presented on a 2D screen that we look at from some distance, these properties do not have to be "physically based" to match our eyes and field of view.
 We can go crazy with really small range of field of view, use a portrait aspect ratio, some weird projection ("fish eye") and so on for rendering.
 Point being that we are given leeway on how to construct the camera we use for rendering depending on the effect and look we are trying to achieve.

 When rendering on Apple Vision we can not set these camera properties or augment them manually in any way as it might cause sickness.
 Changing the default camera properties will result in things looking "weird", and not matching our eyes (remember the initial eye setup you had to do when you bought your Apple Vision?).
-I can't imagine Apple being okay with publishing apps that augment the default camera projections as they might break the immersion and make the product look crappy.
+I can't imagine Apple being okay with publishing apps that augment the default camera projections as they might break the immersion, feel "off" and make the product look crappy.

+My point is that we have to use the projection and view matrices given to us by Apple Vision.
+We are trying to simulate a world in immersive mode or mix our content with the real environment in mixed mode.
+It should feel natural to the user, as if she is not even wearing a device.
+We should not downscale the field of view, change the aspect ratio or mess with any other settings.

-So on each frame, we need to query 2 view matrices representing each eye's position in the physical world.
+So on each frame, we need to query 2 view matrices representing each eye's position and orientation in the physical world.
 Similarly, we need to query 2 perspective projection matrices that encode the **correct** aspect, field of view, near and far planes for each eye from the current frame `LayerRenderer.Drawable`.
 Each eye's "view" is represented by [`LayerRenderer.Drawable.View
 `](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/view).
-Compositor Services provides a view for each distinct eye view, i.e. each eye display.
+Compositor Services provides a distinct view for each eye, i.e. each display.
 It is up to us to obtain these 4 matrices on each frame from both the left and right eye `LayerRenderer.Drawable.View` and use them to render our content to both of the displays.
 These 4 matrices are:

 1. Left eye view matrix
 3. Left eye projection matrix